astropy/halotools/docs/overview.rst

 Cosmology
 =====================

 The Halotools approach is to directly populate simulated dark matter halos with mock galaxies, and then make measurements on each Monte Carlo-realized universe as you would on an observed galaxy catalog.
-Direct mock population offers a powerful way to expand the set of cosmological observables deep into the nonlinear regime, while still maintaining the rigor of the precision cosmology program.
+Direct mock population offers a powerful way to expand the set of cosmological observables deep into the nonlinear regime, while still maintaining the rigor of the precision-cosmology program.
 This approach offers three distinct advantages:

 	**New observables:** Freed from the restrictions of calibrated fitting functions, direct mock population permits the study of any statistic that can be computed from a mock, such as marked correlations, void probabilty functions, and group-based statistics.